-Every September, people living with SCD, their caregivers, advocates, healthcare providers, and others come together to bring awareness to the disease and dispel the myths and stigmas surrounding it.
+Every September, people living with sickle cell disease, their caregivers, advocates, healthcare providers, and others come together to bring awareness to the disease and dispel the myths and stigmas surrounding it.
 The month also brings attention to the ongoing need for research, better care practices, new treatments, and an eventual cure.
-Read the President’s Proclamation.

 - Most common inherited blood disorder in U.S.